7even11/Delphi-EmbeddedWB/README.markdown

 EmbeddedWB Component Pack
 ======================
-EWB is a freeware components package for Borland Delphi 5 to Seattle.
+EWB is a freeware components package for Borland Delphi 5 to Rio.
 It allow you to create a Web Browser, Chat Client, web updater, Html/Xml Editors and more.

 Orignally developed by: bsalsa productions